 During her time at Berklee, Spear studied saxophone with Shannon LeClaire, Jim Odgren, and George Garzone.
 She has studied composition with Ayn Inserto, Greg Hopkins, and Bob Pilkington.

 Spear has also been a rising voice for gender equality in the jazz community.
 Her advocacy work has been featured in Downbeat Magazine’s February 2019 issue and in a news story on Boston’s local NPR station, WBUR.
-Spear co-founded Women in Jazz Collective, a student-run organization at Berklee College of Music with the mission of empower female and non-binary jazz musicians.
+Spear co-founded Women in Jazz Collective, a student-run organization at Berklee College of Music with the mission of empowering female and non-binary jazz musicians.